momimomo/URL-Tourist/README.md

 # URL Tourist

-## It's a Powershell script for checking a list of URLs in search of a regex pattern.
+## It's a Powershell script for checking a list of URLs for a regex pattern match.

 ### Info